Healthy Sleep Practices

 - Don’t nap during the day.
 If you have to, limit it to under 20 minutes.
 Napping disrupts your natural sleep rhythms

 - Don’t watch TV in bed, don’t play energetic music or have bright lights in your room and STOP!! playing on your iphone, ipad or other electronic gadget!
-Make your bedroom a gadget free zone!
+Make your bedroom a screen free zone!

 - Don’t do heavy exercise at least 6 hours before bed.
 Exercise is fantastic at boosting sleep processes if it is done in the morning.